Lighten-Up-World/c-client/README.md

 -  `make lavalamp`
 -  `make simulation` for a heatmap of the world.
 -  `make simulation MODE=windspeed` for a windspeed data.

+To close the simulation close the window then ctrl-c the terminal.

 ## Git
 [Git Branching Model](http://nvie.com/posts/a-successful-git-branching-model/)